byrd-laif/soilMakers/lifeStylesForChange/vivariumSalonCircleElements.md

 ***Intention***

 Intention shapes the circle and determines who will come, how long the circle will meet, and what kinds of outcomes are to be expected.
-The caller of the circle needs to articulate an intention that will invite people to the first meeting.
+The host/caller of the circle needs to articulate an intention that will invite people to the first meeting.
 Intention may evolve as the circle gathers, but it is very helpful to have an idea that will attract the people the circle needs.
+Expect nothing; be ready for anything.
+Have goals, but defer to greater wisdom.

+On-line or in person-  Set the intention pr-gathering with materials.
+Include an inspirational quote or image so that the discussion begins in a reflective way, even before the circle.

 ***Welcome or Start-point***

 Once people have gathered, it is helpful for the host, or any volunteer participant, to begin the circle with a gesture that shifts people's attention from social space to council space.
-This gesture of welcome may be a moment of silence, reading a poem, singing a song, or listening to a musical interlude, whatever invites a sense of calm presence.
+This gesture of welcome may be a moment of silence, reading a poem, singing a song, or listening to a musical interlude, whatever invites a sense of calm presence and brings people into the space together.

 ***Establishing the center***

 The center of a circle is like the hub of a wheel: all energies pass through it, and it holds the rim together.
 To help people remember how the hub helps the group, the *center* of a circle usually holds object/s that represent the intention of the circle.
 Any symbol that fits this purpose or adds beauty will serve: flowers, a bowl or basket, a candle.
 Choose something fairly simple that suits the environment, honors local ecological culture, or symbolically represents group intention.

 ***Check-in/Greeting***

 Check-in helps people into a frame of mind for council and reminds everyone of their commitment to the expressed intention.
-It insures that people are truly present in mind as well as in body.
+It insures that people are truly present in mind as well as in body, and for on-line gatherings becomes easier to imagine each other in the circle.

 Crafting questions is an art form.
 The choice of an opening question for check-in is a significant piece of preparation for a host calling a salon circle the first time, and every time.
 The question is like a flower that beckons to the bee, and the responses pollinate the ensuing conversation.